Grid Search vs Random Search Guide: Understanding Hyperparameter Tuning Methods in ML

 • Efficient use of computational resources

-Random Search often performs well in such cases because it explores a broader range of parameter values without evaluating every combination.
+Random Search is often more effective in such cases because it explores a wider range of values without evaluating every combination.

 Comparison of Grid Search and Random Search